ellakoa/postcard-poem/content/posts/carrots-and-sticks.md

   and then with a wink, left in a blink.

-  Puzzled, Milo searched around\

-  and found placed at his feet\
+  Milo found placed at his feet\

   The largest, tastiest, carrot treat.